nwhitehead/shareprompts/README.md

 ## Package extension

-Need to do a build step:
+Setup `npm`, then do:

     cd extension
+    npm install

+To build just for Chrome:

+    cd extension
+    npm run package_chrome

+To build just for Firefox:

+    cd extension
+    npm run package_firefox

+To build for both:

+    cd extension
-    npm run package
+    npm run full_package

-That produces the `extension.zip` for uploading to Chrome.
-For development, you can
+That produces the `extension/dist/extension_chrome.zip` for uploading to Google for Chrome and `extension/dist/extension_firefox.zip` for uploading to Mozilla for Firefox.
+For development, you can do:
-do:

-    npm run dev
+    BROWSER=chrome npm run dev

 If the extension is installed "unpacked" from the `dist/` location then this will do extension HMR.
 To get the link working, do "Inspect" on the extension popup window.